Running a paid Discord community sounds straightforward on paper.

 Once the payment is verified, the automation system calls the Discord API directly and assigns the correct paid role to the member's account.

+The member receives their access instantly.
 No admin involvement.
 No form to fill out after payment.
 No waiting for a manual check.

 For the client, this was one of the most immediately impactful changes.
 New member complaints about delayed access dropped to zero within the first week of the system going live.